mk870/EntertainmentApp-Server/README.md

 ### **EndPoints Building**
 ***
-Built 5 Controllers, authController, actorController,userController, verificationController and movieController.
+Built 9 Controllers, authController, actorController, userController, albumController, artistController, trackController, tvShowController, verificationController and movieController.
 #### **User Account Creation Endpoints:**
 * **/signup (PostMethod)**: Takes in firstname, lastname, password and email for user signup.
 A Jwt token is created as an authentication tool, its stored on the database and also sent by go mail to user email for verification.
 The password is encrypted using BCryptPasswordEncoder.